 If lightning strikes a structure containing CSST, there is a risk it can travel along the structure’s natural gas piping system and cause a leak or, in some cases, a fire.

 CSST gas piping systems shall be bonded to the electrical service grounding electrode system or, where provided, lightning protection ground electrode system.
 The bonding jumper shall not be smaller than 6 AWG copper wire or equivalent and no longer than 75 feet.
 The CSST gas piping shall not be used as a ground conductor or electrode.

 Alliant Energy does not provide inspection service for CSST installations.

 If you find CSST after inspecting your home or business, Alliant Energy recommends that you contact a licensed electrician to make sure it’s bonded and grounded properly.

-If you are unsure whether your building contains CSST, contact a building inspector to obtain a professional inspection.
+If you are unsure whether your building contains CSST, contact a building inspector or HVAC contractor to obtain a professional inspection.